KelleyCornejoLabs/Microbiome_Classification/README.md

 ### test_multiple.sh
 Does the same as `evaluate_valencia.sh` but on all models, and shows an accuracy score and confusion matrix for each

+## Procedure
+This section will outline the basic procedure to use StrataBionn to classify some labeled data from the dataset used in the Valencia repository, and evlauate the accuracy of these classifications.
+This process will be the same for any other datasets used, with notes made where there would be differences.

+### Preprocessing the Valencia dataset
+*Note: This step would likely not be necessary for custom datasets, depending on the structure of the data*

+The dataset used to

 ## Neural Classifier usage
 The neural Classifier is the most promising and feature rich classification method.
 It should be capable of creating a classifier for any labeled set of training data for use on any unlabeled set of data.